UW-EPE-ML/EveNet_NERSC/docs/model_architecture.md

 - **Sequential features** (`INPUTS/Source`) use a `Normalizer` that understands mixed discrete/continuous distributions and optional inverse-CDF indices.
 - **Global features** (`INPUTS/Conditions`) map through a second `Normalizer` sized to the event-level vector.
 - **Multiplicity channels** (`num_vectors`, `num_sequential_vectors`) are normalized when generation heads are active.
-- **Invisible particles** share embedding widths with sequential features and are padded to `max_neutrinos` so diffusion heads can operate consistently.
+- **Invisible particle targets** reuse the sequential embedding width and are padded to `max_neutrinos` so diffusion heads can operate consistently whenever truth-level supervision is available.

 Implementation details live near the top of [`evenet/network/evenet_model.py`](../evenet/network/evenet_model.py#L1-L120).